 Buddhist Studies is not just about learning the theoretical part but it lets you explore the culture and practices of Buddhism.
 As a discipline, it promotes and teaches knowledge, empathy, self-discipline, love and compassion.

-Yes, any student who is interested in gaining deep knowledge about Buddhism can pursue a course in Buddhist Studies.
+Yes, any student who is interested in gaining deep knowledge in Buddhism study can pursue a course in Buddhist Studies.

 All the students who wish to broaden their knowledge of Buddhism religion and want to get introduced to its academic approach can pursue a Buddhist Studies course.
-Moreover, students willing to explore a professional career in this field can also choose Buddhist Studies for their higher education.
+Moreover, students willing to explore a professional career in the field of Buddhist studies can also choose Buddhist Studies for their higher education.

 Yes, there are diploma courses available for Buddhist Studies.